Central College (Iowa): Student life

-Central has over 100 clubs and activities for students to get involved with on campus.
-Students are also given the opportunity to create their own club and have it officially recognized by the college.
+Central has over 100 clubs and activities for students.
+Students are also given the opportunity to create their own club recognized by the college.

-Clubs and Organizations Include intramural sports, mock trial, non-national Greek life, Campus Ministries, and more.
+Clubs and Organizations include intramural sports, mock trial, non-national Greek life, Campus Ministries and more.

 There are honorary organizations for theatre, chemistry, mathematics, art, music, history, political science, psychology, English and biology.

-There are also 18 music ensembles available for participation on campus including a cappella choir, steel drum ensemble, pep band, jazz band, woodwind ensemble, community chorus and chamber singers.
+There are also music ensembles, including A Cappella Choir, chamber singers, steel drum ensemble, pep band, jazz band, woodwind ensemble and community orchestra.